Nocino: History

-According to Roman historians, the nocino actually was born in Britain.
-The earliest records are related to the Picts (from the Latin picti, meaning painted) so called by the Romans because they used to paint their skin in blue.
-The Romans also recorded the strange traditions of these people on June 24, when they drank a very special brew, and they said they could talk with goblins, with elves and goddesses.
+According to Roman historians, the nocino actually was born in Great Britain.
+The earliest records are related to the Picts and the Romans also recorded the strange traditions of these people on June 24, when they drank a very special brew, and they said they could talk with goblins, elves and goddesses.
 When the Romans made Christianity the official religion of the Empire (in 313 AD), these ancient rites, in order to survive, had to be "translated" into the tradition of the Bible.
-Thus, they became associated to St. John the Baptist, who, according to the tradition, was born on the Summer Solstice.
+Thus, they became associated to St. John the Baptist, who, according to the tradition, was born on the summer solstice.

 While references to nocino often hail its ancient or Medieval roots, extant documentation is lacking.
 Conrad Gessner provided a potential exception to this observation in his 1552 book The Treasure of Euonymus.
 Peter Morwen's translation of Gessner's Latin text states, "The water of walnuts not rype made aboute saint Ihons tyde, ministred without, is good for woundes and hoat byles, and the pestilent anthrax.
 Also being dronke a two or thre vnces, it cooleth and resisteth the pestilence."
 Gessner's conception of this medicinal drink contains important components of nocino.
 "Water" likely refers to a distillation.
 Unripe walnuts should be collected on Saint John's Tide (June 24).

 Nicholas Culpeper wrote, "The young green nuts taken before they be half ripe and preserved with sugar, are of good use for those who have weak stomachs."
-He also mentions that ounce or two of a distillation of the same age of husk, is used to "cool the heat of agues and resist the infection of the plague."
+He also mentions that ounce or two of a distillation of the same age of husk, is used to "cool the heat of agues and resist the infection of the plague".

 This drink or potion made its way to Celtic France and to this day, a similar drink called liqueur or Brou De Noix is made in many French regions.
 At some point, this practice of infusing green walnuts came to the Italian peninsula where it became known as Nocino or, in the case of Piedmont, Ratafià Di Noci (walnut ratafià).

 During the Middle Ages, Italian monasteries used Nocino for its medicinal properties and also as an alcoholic treat.

-Ordine del Nocino Modenese is an association of Spilamberto, Province of Modena, Emilia-Romagna, Italy, which, since 1978, promotes the traditional Nocino of Modena.
+Ordine del Nocino Modenese is an association of Spilamberto, province of Modena, Emilia-Romagna, Italy, which, since 1978, promotes the traditional Nocino of Modena.

 However, global warming has started to affect the ripening process, and in certain areas walnuts are already too ripe for Nocino on 24 June.
 The ideal time to harvest the walnuts is when the walnuts haven't hardened yet.
 Depending upon the local temperature, the walnuts may have to be harvested earlier, such as on 14 or 15 June instead of 24 June.